robinhood/faust/docs/userguide/settings.rst

 :type: :class:`bool`
 :default: :const:`False`

-We buffer up sending messages until the source topic offset related to that processsing is committed.
+If enabled we buffer up sending messages until the source topic offset related to that processsing is committed.
-This means when we do commit, we may have buffered up a LOT of messages so commit frequently.
+This means when we do commit, we may have buffered up a LOT of messages so commit needs to happen frequently (make sure to decrease :setting:`broker_commit_every`).

 This setting will be removed once transaction support is added in a later version.